ChrisTitusTech/website/content/posts/2020/debloat-windows10-2020.md

 ### What this script can do

-- Installs Chocolatey, Notepad++, Irfanview, VLC, Java, and asks if you want Adobe Reader or Brave.
-- Removes all Windows Store Apps EXCEPT office, xbox, and WSL.
+- Installs any program listed that you click on using WinGet
 - Removed Telemetry
 - Disables Cortana
 - Deletes various schedules tasks that rebloat the system
-- Removes Other Bloatware (Candy Crush, etc.)
 - Fixes problems that other scripts causes (lock screen and personalization options restricted)

-Based on User feedback, this no longer uninstalls OneDrive or Office.
+Based on User feedback Microsoft Store and Windows Defender is no longer touched.

 ### Toolbox Walkthrough Video